COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/South Dakota/README.md

 ## Setup

-Create four subfolders within your main South Dakota folder:
+Create three subfolders within your main South Dakota folder:

 1. Original Data
    - This folder should include all data downloaded from the "Files currently used" folder in the drive.
 No other downloads are necessary.